Table of Contents

 How to Check Your PHP Version

 Before we continue, you should check which version of PHP your server uses.
+WARNING: Before you proceed, take a full, secure backup of your entire site and database.
 To do this, you’ll need the following:

 - A Secure Transfer Protocol Client (SFTP), such as FileZilla, Cyberduck, or Transmit.